TomNaiser/PanoDuinoControl/README.md

 Requirements:

--PanoramaControl software (which can also be found in my Github repository)
+-PanoramaControl software (which can also be found in my Github repository: https://github.com/TomNaiser/PanoramaControl)

 -Arduino Lib for AMS AS5048B I2C - 14-bit magnetic rotary position sensor
 https://github.com/sosandroid/AMS_AS5048B   (under the BSD license)